 , but recent research suggests these may be full spp.
 (2)(3)

 Adult: pink to red, oval, with six black spots on each elytron (wing cover)

 Pronotum (between head and wings) pink or yellowish with two large triangular black spots

 Head black with pink or red triangular marking

 Larva: Dark brown with orange markings

-(BugGuide data indicate range extends farther north than the map shows, to include Maine, New Brunswick, and Quebec)
+(BugGuide data indicate range extends farther north than Gordon's map to include Maine, New Brunswick, Quebec, plus Colorado and Nevada)

 ) distinguishes 3 subspecies, with some relatively slight variations in markings: